Uzarel/udder-seg-pytorch/README.md

 # Thermal Udder Segmentation for Mastitis Prediction

-This repository showcases a comprehensive approach to thermal segmentation for mastitis prediction in buffaloes.
-The segmentation task involves identifying the udder region within thermal images, crucial for accurate mastitis assessment.
-The implemented solution integrates several key strategies to enhance segmentation performance.
+This repository presents a comprehensive approach to thermal segmentation for mastitis prediction in buffaloes, emphasizing resilient learning on the edge from incomplete or noisy data.
+The segmentation task focuses on identifying the udder region within thermal images, which is crucial for accurate mastitis assessment.
+The implemented solution integrates several key strategies to enhance segmentation performance and robustness.

 ## Key Features